 Located in a new residential area, the building stands apart from the repetitive geometry of the existing urban fabric following a hexagonal grid.
-This layout allows creating courtyards of domestic character, optimizing the traffic and increasing the green areas.
+This layout allows the creation of courtyards with domestic character, optimising the traffic and increasing the green areas.

 This generative system allows a modular and flexible urban fabric, able to adapt to the different plot ratio situations.
 It creates spaces of different character without compromising the lighting conditions.
 The scheme intends to increase the green areas while diversifying the unit typologies.